 ‘Cause nothing hits the spot like good ‘ol Thai food in Singapore.

 Confession: we’re pretty obsessed with Thailand.
-The islands, the mountains, the hip ‘hoods, the shopping and, of course, the food – we love it all.
+The islands, the mountains, the hip ‘hoods, the shopping and, of course, the cuisine – we love it all.
 Not travelling anytime soon?
 Tasty Thai food in Singapore is the next best thing.
 If you need help narrowing down your choices (since we’ve got Thai restaurants in almost every corner of Singapore), bookmark this list right now.

 Best restaurants in Singapore for Thai food